cs-education/sysbuild/CONTRIBUTING.md

 4. Create a new topic branch (off the main project development branch) to contain your feature, change, or fix:
    `git checkout -b my_awesome_feature_branch`

 5. Stage your changes before committing.
-Type the following for every added/modified/deleted file:
+Type the following for every individual added/modified/deleted file (instead of staging all changes in one go, to ensure you do not accidentally add any sensitive or unnecessary files):
    `git add path/to/modified_file`

-6. Commit your changes.
-Do this often.
-   `git commit -m "I changed this to that and fixed bla."`
+6. Commit your changes in logical chunks.
+Please adhere to [these git commit message guidelines](#git-commit-messages).
+   `git commit`

+7. Locally [merge (or rebase)](https://www.atlassian.com/git/tutorials/merging-vs-rebasing) the upstream development branch into your topic branch:
+   `git pull [--rebase] upstream master`
+   Fix any merge conflicts that arise.

-7. Push your topic branch up to your fork:
+8. Push your topic branch up to your fork:
    `git push origin my_awesome_feature_branch`

-8. We use [Travis CI](https://travis-ci.org/) for continuous integration.
+9. We use [Travis CI](https://travis-ci.org/) for continuous integration.
    Every time a pull request is opened or updated with more commits, a build is triggered.
    It is a good idea to test your code locally before opening a pull request, so as to avoid failed builds and needing to revise the pull request.
 Use the following command to run the tests exactly as they are run by Travis CI:
    `grunt travis`

-8. [Create a pull request](https://help.github.com/articles/creating-a-pull-request) for merging into the upstream `master` branch.
+10.[Create a pull request](https://help.github.com/articles/creating-a-pull-request) for merging into the upstream `master` branch.
    Wait for someone to review your code and merge your changes.

 IMPORTANT: By submitting a patch, you agree to allow the project owners to license your work as mentioned [at the bottom](#license).